Most observing on the Keck telescopes is now done from

 team in Waimea at the controls, or in "mainland-only" mode, with

-the entire team on the mainland.
-It is important to note that only
+the entire team at the remote site.
+All instruments are available for remote use.
+It is important to

-site for your Keck run; this is required so that we can ensure
+site for your Keck run; this is required so we can ensure

 We no longer support observers working at the summit.
-All observing will be done from the Headquarters in Waimea or from the remote observing rooms on the mainland (see above).
+All observing will be done from the Headquarters in Waimea or from the other approved remote observing rooms (see above).